 Being a dog boarder is demanding and you now require a dog boarding license.
 You need to check with your local council to find out if you meet requirements.

 Do Dog Boarders Need A Dog Boarding Licence To Operate?

-If a part of your business consists of boarding dogs then you will need to obtain a dog boarding licence from your local council.
+If a part of your business consists of boarding dogs then you will need to obtain a dog boarding license from your local council.
 If you’re simply walking dogs, however, there is no need to apply for any kind of licence and you can hit the ground running with your new venture.

 What Do We Require Of Tailster Dog Boarders?

 Here at Tailster, we fully vet all applicants that come through our site to ensure that they are appropriate for the job at hand.
-Whist we don’t require any formal training or qualifications, we do conduct extensive checks to ensure that they have the skills and attributes necessary to undertake the job successfully.
+Whilst we don’t require any formal training or qualifications, we do conduct extensive checks to ensure that they have the skills and attributes necessary to undertake the job successfully.

 Whilst formal training is not strictly necessary, it can be of benefit to the walker, with many owners opting to book their dogs in with those who have more training/qualifications.